 Integrates understanding of altered physiologic states and principles of psychosocial and holistic nursing into a comprehensive approach to advanced nursing assessment for individuals across the lifespan.
 Guides the student in collecting and interpreting history information, physical information, and results of diagnostic studies.
 Analysis of information results in nursing diagnoses.
 Emphasis on advanced assessment process to evaluate response to nursing care.
-Prerequisite: Current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.
+Prerequisite: Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite/Co-requisite: NRSG 3100.